undergrad-partner-school

 State University of New York College of Environmental Science and Forestry is located in Syracuse, NY.

-The most recent reported acceptance rate for State University of New York College of Environmental Science and Forestry is 69%.
+The most recent data indicate that the acceptance rate for State University of New York College of Environmental Science and Forestry is 63%.

-The most recent reported freshman retention rate for State University of New York College of Environmental Science and Forestry is 80%.
+According to the latest information, the freshman retention rate for State University of New York College of Environmental Science and Forestry is 87%.

 Contact Information